 - promoting and using a health promotion approach to empower people and involve them in decisions about health behaviours to reduce their NCD risk;

-- exchanging information within the physical therapy community (eg through websites and forums) on the prevention and management of NCDs and their risk factors.
+- exchanging information within the physical therapy community (eg through websites and forums) on the prevention and management of NCDs and their risk factors, including a focus on reducing inactivity and sedentary behaviours.

-Disability — is the umbrella term for impairments, activity limitations, and participation restrictions that results from the interaction between an individual’s health condition and the personal and environmental contextual factors.
-Personal factors are the particular background of an individual’s life and living, and comprise features of the individual that are not part of a health condition or health states, such as: gender, race, age, fitness, lifestyle, habits, coping styles, social background, education, profession, past and current experience, overall behaviour pattern, character style, individual psychological assets, and other characteristics, all or any of which may play a role in disability at any level.
+Disability — is the ‘umbrella term for impairments, activity limitations, and participation restrictions'.
+It denotes the negative aspects of the interaction between an individual (with a health condition) and that individual’s contextual factors (environmental and personal factors)’.
+Personal factors are the particular background of an individual’s life and living, and comprise features of the individual that are not part of a health condition or health states, such as: gender, race, age, fitness, lifestyle, habits, coping styles, social background, education, profession, past and current experience, overall behaviour pattern, character style, individual psychological assets and other characteristics, all or any of which may play a role in disability in any level.
 Environmental factors are external factors that make up the physical, social and attitudinal environment in which people live and conduct their lives.
-Disability can be described at three levels: body (impairment of body function or structure), person (activity limitations), and society (participation restrictions) .
+Disability can be described at three levels: body (impairment of body function or structure), person (activity limitations) and society (participation restrictions).
+4-6

 |Approval, review and related policy information|

-Draft pending approval at the 18th General Meeting of WCPT in 2015
+Approved at the 18th General Meeting of WCPT May 2015.

 |Related WCPT Policies:||